davidstulajter/js-clock/README.md

 # js-clock
 Simple js clock built only html, css and JS.
 No jQuery here.
+Yay